-Not every incident has to be reported.
+Not every incident meets the criteria for a mandatory report.
 The digital service provider should establish whether the incident has significant consequences for their service, since only such incidents are mandatory to report.
 An incident is said to have ‘significant consequences’ if:

 - In the EU, the service is unavailable for more than 5,000,000 service hours;

 - The incident has negative consequences for more than 100,000 users in terms of integrity, confidentiality or authenticity;